buchanankerswell/kerswell_et_al_diapir/draft/notes.md

 # To add
-- figure of maxP and sumdP densities
+- init plot (cdf78)
+- PD15 cdf curves
 - maxP curve from Agard

 # To maybe add
-- PT paths plots (?)